Surface counterexamples to the Eisenbud-Goto conjecture: Abstract

 \section{Abstract}

 It is well known that the Eisenbud-Goto regularity conjecture is true for arithmetically Cohen-Macaulay varieties, projective curves, smooth surfaces, smooth threefolds in $\mathbb{P}^5$, and toric varieties of codimension two.
 After J. McCullough and I. Peeva constructed counterexamples in 2018, it has been an interesting question to find the categories such that the Eisenbud-Goto conjecture holds.
-So far, counterexamples of projective surfaces have not been found while counterexamples of any dimension greater or equal to 3 are known.
+So far, surface counterexamples have not been found while counterexamples of any dimension greater or equal to 3 are known.

-In this paper, we construct counterexamples to the Eisenbud-Goto conjecture for projective surfaces in $\mathbb{P}^4$ and investigate projective invariants, cohomological properties, and geometric properties of them.
-These counterexamples are constructed via binomial rational maps between projective spaces.
+In this paper, we construct counterexamples to the Eisenbud-Goto conjecture for projective surfaces in $\mathbb{P}^4$ and investigate projective invariants, cohomological properties, and geometric properties.
+The counterexamples are constructed via binomial rational maps between projective spaces.